-The Residential School on Medicinal Chemistry and Biology in Drug Discovery is designed for chemists and biologists interested in broadening their understanding of the fundamental principles of drug discovery research and preclinical development.
+The Residential School on Medicinal Chemistry and Biology in Drug Discovery is a post-doctoral level course designed for chemists and biologists interested in broadening their understanding of the fundamental principles of drug discovery research and preclinical development.
 Scientists from related disciplines would also gain a clearer appreciation for the processes and methods important to drug discovery through clinical development.

 We are proud to announce that our Hotel Resident attendees will once again be staying at The Madison Hotel, with further accommodations provided at the Morristown Inn as needed.
 There will be a shuttle to transport attendees to and from the campus.